by Carol Baxter

 From Carol's book Black Widow.
 Watch a video snippet from her "Black Widow" cruise talk (filmed 2018).

-Shipwrecks.
-Drowned sailors.
-And these disasters would continue to destroy ships, lives and trade opportunities while navigators couldn't accurately determine longitude at sea.
+Shipwrecks, drowned or starving seamen, disasters that would continue to destroy ships, lives and trade opportunities while sailors couldn't determine their longitude at sea.
 How did the world solve the greatest technological challenge of its time?

 (Talk should be completed in 2025)